-Cats have scent glands, located all over their body, that secrete a pheromone unique to each cat.
+Cats have scent glands all over their body that secrete a pheromone unique to each cat.
 When they rub their faces against the leg of your table, they’re leaving behind a scent marker that any other cat will be able to detect immediately.
 This helps them mark their territory, and claim pretty much anything they see as belonging to them exclusively.

-Interestingly enough, evidence suggests that cats don’t pay very much attention to their owner’s faces.
-While they may react to exaggerated expressions, they don’t display the same level of face-reading as dogs do and seem to have some level of relative face blindness.
-Instead, they mostly seem to react to and recognize to things as specifically belonging to the people that they care about — their owners’ voices, and, of course, their owner’s smell.
+Interestingly, evidence suggests cats don’t pay much attention to their owner’s faces.
+While they may react to exaggerated expressions, they don’t display the same level of face-reading as dogs and seem to have some relative face blindness.
+Instead, they mostly seem to react to and recognize things as specifically belonging to the people they care about — their owners’ voices, and, of course, their owner’s smell.

 Obviously, your cat recognizes you and is generally pleased to see you when you come home at the end of the day.
-If you notice your cat perking up before someone’s entered the room, the combination of their acute hearing and sense of smell allow them to anticipate someone’s approach long before you can do the same.
+If you notice your cat perking up before someone enters the room, the combination of their acute hearing and sense of smell allows them to anticipate someone’s approach long before you can do the same.

-Since your cat values your presence so highly and also recognizes your distinct smell as something comforting and pleasing, it makes sense to expect that they should gravitate towards things that smell like you.
-Cats, like most other domesticated animals, react well to having objects that smell like their owners, as these can serve like comfort objects even in uncomfortable situations.
+Since your cat values your presence so highly and recognizes your distinct smell as something comforting and pleasing, it makes sense to expect that they should gravitate towards things that smell like you.
+Like most other domesticated animals, cats react well to objects that smell like their owners, as these can serve as comfort objects even in uncomfortable situations.